Kent Support and Assistance Service (KSAS) privacy notice

 - HM Revenue & Customs

-- external providers including Firmstep LTD (case management software), Cantium Business Solutions Ltd (software support) and Agilisys LTD (Kent County Council’s contact centre provider)
+- external providers including Firmstep LTD (case management software), Cantium Business Solutions Ltd (software support), Agilisys LTD (Kent County Council’s contact centre provider), Money and Pensions Service (MaPS) to access the Money Adviser Network (MAN) (this is a service to refer individuals to debt agencies so that they can obtain free financial advice)

 - internal services such as Social Services, Invicta Audit and Counter Fraud